OneKey-Network/addressability-framework/Integration-guides/CMP-remodeling-guide.md

 ### Initial User Prompt

-#### Initial PAF id & preferences retrieval
+#### Initial id & preferences retrieval

-Before prompting the user for their PAF preferences, the CMP MUST check whether the user has already defined PAF preferences.
+Before prompting the user for the standard preferences, the CMP MUST check whether the user has already defined them.
 See [Retrieving and refreshing id and preferences](#retrieving-and-refreshing-id-and-preferences) for how to do this.

 #### Prompting the user

-If the initial retrieval reveals that the user doesn’t have PAF id and preferences (`PafStatus.NOT_PARTICIPATING`), then no PAF id and preferences will be available until the user is prompted with the PAF choices and makes a proactive choice.
+If the initial retrieval reveals that the user doesn’t have id and preferences (`PafStatus.NOT_PARTICIPATING`), then no standard id and preferences will be available until the user is prompted with the OneKey choices and makes a proactive choice.

-If the user already participates in PAF (`PafStatus.PARTICIPATING`), then the CMP MUST NOT directly prompt them to make a new choice (though offering an option to change their preferences or ask for additional information, such as an email or direct payment, is fine).
+If the user already participates (`PafStatus.PARTICIPATING`), then the CMP MUST NOT directly prompt them to make a new choice (though offering an option to change their preferences or ask for additional information, such as an email or direct payment, is fine).

 ##### Get a new id

-When prompting the user, the CMP can request a preliminary id from the PAF operator right away.
-However, this id will not be persisted until the CMP has collected the user’s choice and sends it with the id back to the operator.
+When prompting the user, the CMP can request a preliminary id from the Operator right away.
+However, this id will not be persisted until the CMP has collected the user’s choice and sent it with the id back to the Operator.

     var identifiers = await PAF.getNewId({
         proxyHostName: 'paf.example-website.com'